jurmy24/terminal-cv-website/public/filesystem/root/cv/experience.md

 # Experience

-## Work
+## 💼 Work

 ### Lilac, Remote (Aug-Oct 2023)

-**Consultant and Project Manager**: Deploying Shopify store for Goldwell in France and managing inventory.
+**Consultant and Project Manager**

+-   🛒 Deploying Shopify store for Goldwell in France
+-   📦 Managing inventory

 ### Concordium, Denmark (Jun-Aug 2022)

-**Student Assistant in Business Solutions**: Researching blockchain projects for Web2 and Web3 companies.
+**Student Assistant in Business Solutions**

+-   🔍 Researching blockchain projects for Web2 and Web3 companies

-### KTH Formula Student, Sweden (Aug.
-2021 - Jul.
-2022)
+### KTH Formula Student, Sweden (Aug 2021 - Jul 2022)

+**Mechanical Design Engineer**

-**Mechanical Design Engineer**: Developing the brake system of the autonomous FS vehicle, DeV17.
+-   🚗 Developing the brake system of the autonomous FS vehicle, DeV17

 ### Self-employed, Sweden/Remote

+**Tutor and Consultant**

-**Tutor and Consultant**: Started a sole trader business to tutor IB students and work on consulting tasks for companies.
+-   📚 Started a sole trader business to tutor IB students
+-   📝 Consulting tasks for companies

-### KTH Formula Student, Sweden (Jul.
-2020 - Jul.
-2021)
+### KTH Formula Student, Sweden (Jul 2020 - Jul 2021)

-**Head of Mechanical Design**: Leading the development of the mechanical design for the driverless electric vehicle, DeV17.
+**Head of Mechanical Design**

+-   🔧 Leading the development of the mechanical design for the driverless electric vehicle, DeV17

-## Projects
+## 🚀 Projects

-You'll get more details about these projects if you head over to the projects folder, but a quick little breakdown of the main ones are here.
+You'll get more details about these projects if you head over to the projects folder, but here's a quick breakdown of the main ones:

--   Twiga
--   Utter
--   Dendrite
--   This website
--   KTH AI Society Nordea Hackathon Winner
+-   🦒 **Twiga**: Building a chatbot assistant for Tanzanian secondary school teachers on WhatsApp with the Tanzania AI Community
+-   🗣️ **Utter**: Creating a language learning application using live, interactive storytelling where users can engage with intelligent voicebots, part of the KTH innovation pre-incubator program batch 19
+-   🌿 **Dendrite**: Early developer for 2 months building webscrapers with Scrapy, ChromaDB, and GPT for website indexation and information retrieval
+-   💻 **This website**: Built the thing you're looking at right now, an interactive terminal and file system for showcasing my CV and projects using VueJS and TailwindCSS.
+-   🏆 **KTH AI Society Nordea Hackathon**: Built a RAG pipeline using AWS lambda, bedrock, and OpenSearch for dynamic website definitions for Nordea which won first prize.